RaulMandujano/nextjs-aws/README.md

-Hello, this app was created for my class DGM4790 at UVU.
+Hello, this app was created using NextJS for my class DGM4790 at UVU.
 This project is running life on page: https://www.breakingbad.link/

 ## Getting Started